 Why are they priced per bead?

 Our beads are priced individually as we find people like the freedom to choose the number of beads they purchase.
-In some cases, where we specify a quantity, they will be sold according to the quantity indicated.
-With our volume pricing, the beads are more economical as the quantity increases..
+And it is how they are made, one by one.

 Will they break easily?

 Think of marbles you may have played with as a child.
 The round beads are quite sturdy.
 The longer skinny beads and shapes which have points are more delicate.
-As with all jewelry its' best to treat it gently and since it is glass, it can break.
+As with all jewelry it is best to treat it gently and since it is glass, it can break.

 How big are the holes?